lotaxgizmo/bnbscalper/USER_GUIDE.md

 ## Overview
 A comprehensive trading toolkit for BNB/USDT scalping, featuring real-time price tracking, Renko charting, and compound profit calculations.
 Optimized for 50x leverage trading with 0.08% target moves.

+## Configuration

+### Time Settings
+You can now configure the chart's timeframe in `config.js`:
+- Set `time` to your desired interval ('1m', '5m', '15m', '1h', etc.)
+- Example: `export const time = '1m'` for 1-minute candles
+- The Renko chart will automatically adjust to your chosen timeframe

 ## Components

 ### 1. Real-Time Price Tracking